ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 #### Importance Ranking of Future Features

-We've asked the participants of the survey to rank selected features under discussion according to their importantance.
+We've asked the participants of the survey to rank selected features under discussion according to their importance.

 Gas optimizations were ranked as most important, followed by interfaces to external debugging tools.
 The SMTChecker, generics and fixed point types were ranked similarly important.